Triumphs or Failings of Modern Legal Scholarship and the Conditions of Its Production, 63 Colorado L. Rev. 725 (1992)

 Date of Authorship for this Version

 Priest, George L., "Triumphs or Failings of Modern Legal Scholarship and the Conditions of Its Production" (1992).
 Faculty Scholarship Series.
-Paper 622.
+622.